 Departing From Anacortes

 Roam the San Juan Islands at your own pace on this exceptional sea kayaking tour.
 Spend your days counting pinnipeds as you kayak through the home of the densest population of Harbor seals in the world.
-Look for black dorsal fins cutting the water indicating the approach of a pod of Washington State’s most iconic marine mammal, the Orca whale.
+Listen for the “pop” sound of a porpoise as it sharply exhales as it swims by.
 At the end of the day pour yourself a drink and relax in the warmth of the evening light.
 It’s been another great day on the water and your body feels fantastic.

 Disappear into a maze of waterways and spend the week disconnected from the outside world.
 Or take advantage of modern living and tease your friends with selfies from remote shorelines with amazing views!
 This is your trip.

 All Inclusive: $899 Adults | $875 Kids 12 and under

 Self-Catered: $705 Adults | $680 Kids 12 and under

 Prices are per person, based on double occupancy, 4-person minimum. **Single occupancy, private tent: $50 fee.

 Share This Trip